-While the entire world knows Barcelona, the capital of Catalonia, and are now getting to know Girona, the best starting point to explore beautiful Costa Brava, not many people know where La Garrota is – but I assure you it’s worth visiting, for it is packed with interesting sights, untouched nature, and beautiful villages and small cities.
-Top this with delicious food and wine and you will want to go.
+While the entire world knows Barcelona, the capital of Catalonia, and is now getting to know Girona, the best starting point to explore beautiful Costa Brava, not many people know where La Garrota is.
+I assure you it’s worth visiting, for it is packed with interesting sights, untouched nature, and beautiful villages and small cities.
+Top this with delicious food and wine, and you will want to go.

-Curious to find out more?
-Here I uncover the places that make La Garrotxa a great travel destination, and share useful trip planning tips.
+Are you curious to find out more?
+Here, I uncover the places that make La Garrotxa a great travel destination and share useful trip-planning tips.
 But first of all, why go?

 Why Visit La Garroxa?

-Only in Besalù (more about it below) there were a bit more visitors, and even then it was hardly a crowd.
+Only in Besalù (more about it below) were there a bit more visitors, and even then, there was hardly a crowd.

-Another thing that makes this a special place to visit is the welcoming, helpful and genuine people are.
-They are the kind of people who will stop you in the street if they think you may be lost, or will gladly exchange a few words of appreciation for the view – in Catalan, the local language; in Spanish, which they all speak; or in any other way they can find to communicate.
+Another thing that makes this a special place to visit is the welcoming, helpful, and genuine people.
+They are the kind of people who will stop you in the street if they think you may be lost or will gladly exchange a few words of appreciation for the view (in Catalan, the local language; in Spanish, which they all speak; or in any other way they can find to communicate).

 Finally, La Garrotxa is a great destination for all kinds of travelers.
 Whether you like hiking or are looking to discover local history and culture, you will find plenty to be entertained for weeks.
 Solo travelers like myself will find it safe and welcoming, and families with children will find that there are plenty of fun activities to keep even the youngest entertained.